 The concept of corporate governance is gaining momentum due to the rapidly changing dynamics of the business environment.
-Corporate governance refers to the practices, principles and systems by which a company is administered and controlled.
-It implies the necessity of a fair, transparent and efficient approach to meet certain objectives which add to the value of the company and is beneficial for stakeholders in the long term.
+Corporate governance refers to the practices, principles, and systems by which a company is administered and controlled.
+It implies the necessity of a fair, transparent, and efficient approach to meet certain objectives which add to the value of the company and is beneficial for stakeholders in the long term.
 Thus key aspects of corporate governance include accountability of boards and managers to shareholders and corporate responsibility towards stakeholders.
-It lays down a framework of rules and regulations to be abided by the company including internal processes, governmental regulations and demand of stakeholders (Bhasa, 2004).
+It lays down a framework of rules and regulations to be abided by the company including internal processes, governmental regulations, and demands of stakeholders (Bhasa, 2004).

-Corporate Governance was started in early 1990's with report of Sir Adrian Cadbury on the financial aspects of corporate governance.
-It produced a two page code of best practices aimed at listed companies in UK.
+Corporate Governance was started in the early 1990s with a report by Sir Adrian Cadbury on the financial aspects of corporate governance.
+It produced a two-page code of best practices aimed at listed companies in the UK.
 It was adopted by the city and stock exchanges and named as Cadbury Code.
-Later upon followed by some reviews and revisions of code new sections were added on remuneration, risk management, internal control and audit committees.
-The banking crisis of 2008 brought a new version in the UK Corporate Governance Code.
-The Walker report of 2009 made 39 recommendations aimed at banks, financial institutions and insurance companies (L’Huillier, 2014).
+Later followed by some reviews and revisions of code new sections were added on remuneration, risk management, internal control, and audit committees.
+The banking crisis of 2008 brought a new version of the UK Corporate Governance Code.
+The Walker Report of 2009 made 39 recommendations aimed at banks, financial institutions, and insurance companies (L’Huillier, 2014).

 Objectives of corporate governance

-Companies following the best practices of corporate governance have proved its profitability for the overall business operations.
-Besides financial profitability good governance is also inspiring companies and strengthening investors' confidence by ensuring company's commitment to achieve growth and profitability margins (Thomsen, 2004).
+Companies following the best practices of corporate governance have proved their profitability for the overall business operations.
+Besides financial profitability good governance also inspires companies and strengthens investors' confidence by ensuring the company's commitment to achieving growth and profitability margins (Thomsen, 2004).

 - It encourages strategic thinking at the top management.
 It assures transparency in procedures of financial reporting.

-- It ensures that shareholders are aware of any decision which impacts company's operations and its market value.
+- It ensures that shareholders are aware of any decision that impacts the company's operations and its market value.

 - It ensures accountability at all levels of organizations.